 Avoid consuming food immediately after getting white fillings.
 However, since composite resin hardens quickly, you will be able to eat and drink a few hours after the procedure.

-Avoid foods and drinks that can stain your teeth.
-Also avoid eating hard and sticky foods that put a lot of pressure on your teeth.
+Avoid food and drinks that can stain your teeth and refrain from eating hard and sticky food that puts a lot of pressure on your teeth.

 Avoid clenching and grinding your teeth.
 If you grind your teeth when you sleep, we recommend getting a mouthguard to protect your teeth and fillings.

 Minimise the consumption of sugary foods and beverages to prevent tooth decay.